Watch this video with Cyndi and Dr. Weinberg to get the facts about plaque psoriasis.

 What causes psoriasis?

-While the specific causes are not fully known, it’s believed that there are multiple proteins in your immune system, including IL-17A, that may play a role in inflammation.
-When there are too many of these proteins, they cause an inflammatory response that contributes to an overgrowth of skin cells.
+While the specific causes are not fully known, it’s believed that there are multiple molecules in your immune system, including IL-17A, that may play a role in inflammation.
+When there are too many of these molecules, they cause an inflammatory response that contributes to an overgrowth of skin cells.
 This results in thick, red, scaly plaques that can appear all over the skin.
 The skin plaques can also be painful and itchy.